 *Free registration is required to use the toolkits provided within HIPxChange.
 This information is required by our funders and is used to determine the impact of the materials posted on the website.

-About the Patient Engagement in Redesigning Care Toolkit
+About the Patient Engagement in Redesigning Care Toolkit, Version 2.0

-Engaging patients in healthcare quality improvement and system redesign has become increasingly recognized as a key component of redesigning the US health care system to support patient-centered, high-quality primary care due to the recognition that patients play an integral role in the improvement of quality and safety.
+Engaging patients in healthcare quality improvement and system redesign has become increasingly recognized as a key component of redesigning the US health care system to support patient-centered, high-quality primary care.
+There is growing recognition that patients play an integral role in the improvement of quality and safety.

 This is evident in national guidelines and certification processes.
 For example, the medical home certification program through the National Committee for Quality Assurance and the final rule of the Centers for Medicare and Medicaid Services’ Accountable Care Organization Shared Savings Program require that patients participate in governance and quality improvement activities.